berlinpool/cnft-utxo/README.md

-# NFT Maker
+# UTxO based CNFT Maker

-The following repository allows to create Cardano NFTs on the Cardano Blockchain via a docker image that sets up all the required dependencies.
-Containers of the image run as executable by providing specific input files.
+The following repository allows to create *true* Cardano NFTs on the Cardano Blockchain via a docker image that sets up all the required dependencies.
+Containers of the image run as executable by providing specific input files and require access to a fully synced Cardano node ipc.

 ## Requirements